-SMALL BUSINESS GOALING REPORT
+7 SMALL BUSINESS GOALING REPORT

-Following the end of a fiscal year, and after agencies have certified their data, the Small Business Goaling Report is generated from FPDS-NG.
-SBA locks down (pulls the data) as of a particular date and uses that same data set for all of its analysis and reporting for the prior fiscal year.
-This report calculates the overall government performance against small business goals, as well as each individual agency's performance.
-In the report, the total dollars are characterized as Small Business Eligible, meaning the Exclusions mentioned in the Goaling Guidelines Appendices above have already been removed from the base.
-Percentages are calculated as follows:
+Following the end of a fiscal year, and after all agencies have certified their data, the Small Business Goaling Report (SBGR) is generated from FPDS-NG.
+SBA locks down (pulls the data) as of a particular date and uses that same dataset for all of its analyses and reporting purposes for that fiscal year.
+This report calculates the overall government-wide performance against small business goals, as well as each individual agency's performance.
+In the report, the total dollars are characterized as Small Business Eligible, meaning that the Exclusions mentioned above and described in Appendix C have already been removed from the base.
+Percentages are calculated as shown in the table below.